 National parks are the way to go for cheap sightseeing, and Yosemite offers some of the best.
 Seven-day admission is $30 for all occupants of a car ($15 for each person over age 15 entering another way).
 Yosemite is nearly as large as Rhode Island and boasts 800 miles of trails that accommodate the rugged hiker as well as the leisurely walker.
 With more than 100 lakes, multiple waterfalls, mountains, and a few beaches, there is something for everyone.
 Camping in a tent or cabin costs as little as $6 a night for each person.
 There are also park hotels and lodges.

 Charleston's beaches offer plenty of free family fun.
 Just stake out a spot and let the kids play in the sand until the sun sets.
 Every second Sunday of the month, King Street in downtown Charleston closes to traffic, letting pedestrians stroll safely while browsing the shops.
-If booked ahead, hotel rooms can be around $150 a night, and Airbnb lists entire homes for just over $100 a night.
+If booked ahead, hotel rooms can be around $150 a night, and Airbnb lists condos and guest houses for around $100 a night.

 A favorable exchange rate is luring visitors north of the border this summer.
-All this year, admission to Banff National Park in Alberta -- 2,564 square miles of mountains and trails, lakes, glaciers, hot springs, and Canada's largest cave system -- is free for international travelers as well as residents, to mark the country's 150th anniversary.
-Visitors can camp for less than $12 U.S. If sleeping out in nature sounds too gritty, inns and hotels go for a range of prices, as low as $33 a night in late July.
+Admission to Banff National Park in Alberta – 2,564 square miles of mountains and trails, lakes, glaciers, hot springs, and Canada's largest cave system – is free for anyone under 17, but only $15 a day for families.
+Visitors can camp for about $12 U.S. If sleeping out in nature sounds too gritty, inns and hotels go for a range of prices, as low as $68 a night in late July.

 Summer is a popular time to visit the nation's capital.
 In addition to year-round free entrance to historical monuments and museums, including the 19 that make up the Smithsonian Institution (the National Zoo is one), summer offers free outdoor movies and concerts.
 There are also free nightly performances at the Kennedy Center's Millennium Stage.
 Pass on the downtown hotels, where rates are high, and opt for those on the periphery.
 Use the Metro to get around and save money on lodging and parking.

 Vancouver is home to Stanley Park, the largest urban park in North America, which offers five miles of waterfront views.
-Kids will be highly entertained -- and adults will get a breather -- at Canada's largest free outdoor water park, at Granville Island.
+Kids will be highly entertained – and adults will get a breather – at Canada's largest free outdoor water park, at Granville Island.
 Crossing the famed suspension bridge over the Capilano River leads to a park with guided nature tours, the Kids' Rainforest Explorer Program, and Treetops Adventure, a series of footbridges high up old-growth trees in a thriving coastal forest.
-But admission is $40 for adults, $27 for ages 13 to 16, and $14 for ages 6 to 12.
+But admission is $36.50 U.S. for adults, $21.72 for ages 13 to 16, and $11.62 for ages 6 to 12.
 Locals recommend the suspension bridge at Lynn Canyon Park for a free alternative.